-In 2013, Bell State Bank & Trust added a new component, Pay It Forward: Community Connect.
+In 2013, Bell State Bank & Trust added a new component, Pay It Forward: Community Connect, which has continued.
 Through this additional component, each employee also chooses a customer, vendor or community member, who themselves have the opportunity to Pay It Forward to those in need.
 This is a wonderful way to recognize the support of those in our community and expand the impact of Pay It Forward giving.

 With needs greater than ever, Bell State Bank & Trust continues to replicate Pay It Forward each year – and president Michael Solberg says it will be a tradition for years to come.
 We expect the needs in our communities, and the impact of giving, to be at least as great in the years ahead.